SixArm/topics/topics/business-lingo-guide-conclusion/index.md

 ## Thanks

-Thanks to many hundreds of people and organizations who helped with the ideas leading to this primer.
+Thanks to many hundreds of people and organizations who helped with the ideas leading to this guide.

 Consultancies: